 When most people are dangerously ill, they visit a doctor, but a small segment of the population believes that if they are meant to heal, prayer will cure their ailments.
 While this could result in deadly consequences for diseases that may be easily treatable with medication, it is still that person’s choice to trust in God rather than the doctor.
 When it comes to children though, that is not a valid choice under California law if it means the child’s life was at risk.
-If your child died because you relied on faith healing, you will need the help of a criminal defense lawyer in University Heights to help you fight any potential manslaughter charges you may face.
+If your child died because you relied on faith healing, you will need the help of a lawyer to help you fight any potential manslaughter charges you may face.

-In cases involving discipline guided by religious practices, these charges could be dismissed with the help of a South Park criminal attorney because child abuse charges can be filed as a misdemeanor or felony.
+In cases involving discipline guided by religious practices, these charges could be dismissed with the help of an attorney because child abuse charges can be filed as a misdemeanor or felony.
 If the child dies as a result of discipline or neglecting treatment for a medical malady though, parents will face felony manslaughter or murder charges and it does not matter if the reason was related to religious beliefs or not.

 So, for example, the child was suffering from a relatively mild case of strep throat that most doctors would not expect to have taken his or her life, the parents should not be found guilty.
 Additionally, if the parents relied on faith based healing until a condition became serious and the child died as they were seeking treatment, they should be found innocent.
 Alternatively, if the parents chose a faith-based treatment after learning the medical solution would leave their child paralyzed, they have that right and cannot be charged.

 These types of cases can be incredibly complex and particularly difficult on parents who are already suffering from the loss of their child.
-If you have any questions about a parent’s rights when it comes to faith-based healing or if you are being charged with a crime related to your religious beliefs, Mira Mesa criminal lawyer Peter M. Liss can help.
+If you have any questions about a parent’s rights when it comes to faith-based healing or if you are being charged with a crime related to your religious beliefs, Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 today to schedule a free initial consultation.